Convalescent plasma: 2019 COVID-19 pandemic

 In 2019, a novel coronavirus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), causing coronavirus disease 2019 (COVID-19) spread rapidly around the globe after first being identified in Wuhan, China.
 In early 2020, convalescent plasma started to be used in isolated cases and small series in China and Italy.
 Convalescent plasma therapy was deployed at scale in the United States through a Mayo Clinic-led Expanded Access Program for convalescent plasma and a subsequent Emergency Use Authorization issued by the United States Food & Drug Administration.
 Data from the Expanded Access Program demonstrated that among patients who were not mechanically ventilated, patients transfused with high-titer convalescent plasma had lower mortality than patients who received low-titer convalescent plasma (14.2% vs. 22.2%).
 Relatively early during the pandemic, several randomized controlled trials concluded that convalescent plasma therapy was not effective for COVID-19, but most of them focused on patients already seropositive or late in the disease course and/or used plasma units with insufficient antibody levels.
+Furthermore, there were methodological problems with some of the major trials raising concerns about the validity of negative results with regards to convalescent plasma efficacy.
 Randomized controlled trials that instead focused on administering high-titer convalescent plasma early after diagnosis found that convalescent plasma treatment reduced hospital admission by ~50-80%, which is in line with results achieved with monoclonal antibodies and small chemical antivirals.
+Similarly, a randomized controlled trial that administered high-titer convalescent plasma in patients requiring mechanical ventilation found an absolute reduction in mortality of 14% in patients who received convalescent plasma within 48 hours of the initiation of mechanical ventilation.
+Meta-analyses found that convalescent plasma treatment is associated with a mortality benefit, particularly if it contains high antibody levels, is administered early, and in immunocompromised patients.
 An epidemiologic analysis of convalescent plasma use and mortality in the United States showed a strong inverse correlation, providing strong evidence of efficacy at a population level.
 From this data, it was estimated that the deployment of convalescent plasma had resulted in approximately 100,000 fewer deaths than had no plasma been used in the USA.